 What you need to know about Qualys asset tracking

 Qualys can track assets by one of four methods, three of which are available via scanning.
 When you scan your network, you can track by IP address, NetBIOS name, or DNS name.
+The last option, agentless tracking, I’ll cover at the end.

 Tracking by IP address is the default option since it’s the least common denominator.
 It’s also the worst option in a DHCP environment.
 When using DHCP, Qualys recommends using DNS name, as long as your DNS servers are fast and accurate.
 If your Active Directory works well, DNS is probably a great option.
 If your Active Directory is a mess, DNS may not be as good.
 How do you know if your Active Directory is a mess?
 If you have to ask, it probably isn’t.